 To see that be is the best possible outcome…

 Hello and Welcome!
-The journey here began in 2009.
+The journey to here began in 2009.
+The greatest lesson; stick to what I’m passionate about.
 I’ve remained brave enough to keep at it.

 Many years ago, as my position in Corporate America was phased out, I’d already realized there was something else I wanted to do.
 At the time; mainly, I wanted to work in the field of human services… and I did, for many years.
 I knew it to be a broadly defined field which can merge into other areas such as social services, criminal justice, psychology and sociology.
 So; true to my interest (and myself) those areas became my field of study.
 I went as far as the pursuit of my Masters degree.
 Almost halfway completed, I withdrew.
 Carefully considered, I decided I didn’t need that degree to do what I wanted for the rest of my life.